gramineproject/gramine/LibOS/shim/test/fs/README.md

 How to execute
 --------------

-- `make test` to run all tests
-- `make fs-test` to test regular files
-- `make tmpfs-test` to test tmpfs (temporary in-memory) files
-- `make pf-test` to test protected files (SGX only)
+- `gramine-test pytest -v`

-(SGX only) Protected file tests assume that the SGX tools were installed in this directory:
+Encrypted file tests assume that the Gramine was built with SGX enabled (see comment in `test_pf.py`).

 ```
 cd $gramine/Pal/src/host/Linux-SGX/tools